MansoorMajeed/devops-from-scratch/episodes/what-is-devops.md

 Before we even begin to talk about DevOps, we need to know what was there before DevOps.
 What are the problems with the methods of the past

-## Let's talk with a real example.

-Let's say our company has a software as a service.
-Our software is something similar to Zoom, the video conferencing app.
-Let's call it "Boom"

-Boom has two components.

-1. The server side service (Let's call it `Boom Server`)
-2. The client application (like the zoom app on our laptop, let's call it `Boom Client`)

-And there is only one team to manage the code for both

-For the `Boom Server`, there is a Development environment (the Dev's laptop) and a production environment.
-Same for the `Boom Client`

-## The People involved

 ### Developers

 They write code.
 These includes, but not limited to:
-- Bug fixes (Ex: Boom crashes sometimes in certain operating systems)
+- Bug fixes
-- New features (Ex: We are adding a feature to help with noice cancellation during meetings)
+- New features
-- Security updates (Ex: There is a vulnerability that lets attackers compromise a computer running Boom)
+- Security updates

-Let's say there are only two environments.

 ### Operations Team

-They manage the servers where the `Boom Server` app is running.
+They manage the servers where the app is running.
-- They make sure that the Boom servers are up and running
+- They make sure that the servers are up and running
 - They patch the server, update the OS, manage firewall etc
-- They release new code given by the developers into the `Boom Server`
+- They release new code given by the developers into the servers
-- They also make the latest `Boom Client` available to download

 ## Some potentially boring history